mlcommons/ck/docs/src/how-to-contribute.md

+# Notes

+Users extend the CK functionality via external [GitHub reposities](https://cKnowledge.io/repos) in the CK format.
+See [docs](https://ck.readthedocs.io/en/latest/src/typical-usage.html) for more details.

+If you want to extend the CK core, please note that we plan to completely rewrite it based on the OO principles (we wrote the first prototype without OO to be able to port to bare-metal devices in C but we decided not to do it at the end).
+We also plan to relicense the framework to Apache 2.0.
+In the meantime, please check [this documentation](https://ck.readthedocs.io/en/latest/src/how-to-contribute.html).

 # How to contribute

-Collective Knowledge framework (CK) uses standard 3-clause (new) BSD license.
+Current Collective Knowledge framework (CK) uses standard 3-clause (new) BSD license.
 Contributions are very welcome to improve the existing functionality of the CK framework, CK modules, and CK components.